 - After the turkey browns, it’s all about layering flavors – first with some onions and peppers, then with the spices, then some fire-roasted canned tomatoes and chicken stock.

-- The chili simmers for about 40 minutes (the perfect time to cut the cornbread, prep the garnishes, and clean up) and then gets a final touch of white beans and fresh lime juice.
+- The chili simmers for about an hour (the perfect time to cut the cornbread, prep the garnishes, and clean up) and then gets a final touch of white beans and fresh lime juice.

 It’s all topped with some very necessary fixings: sharp cheddar cheese, creamy avocado, spicy chili peppers, fresh radishes, and a little cilantro.